Bayesian Social Deduction with Graph-Informed Language Models

 belief distribution of GRAIL against human evil players

-For more results and in depth analyisis, please refer to the paper.
+For more results and in depth analysis, please refer to the paper.

 Demo